the historical record

 Crystal Lake Township is very rich in history.
 Its geographical borders were once much more encompassing than at present.
-For example, our borders encompassed Frankfort at one time.
+For example, at one time our borders encompassed Frankfort.

 Many of the township records were placed in the basement of the hall for more than a century’s time, resulting in, after many decades of neglect, quite an unorganized mess.
 In the winter of 2017, the township basement was cleaned up and organized.
 In that process, we found very old maps, some on linen, some in tatters.
 We have them placed them in the hands of the Benzie Area Historic Society but have also reproduced them for the public to see, hanging on our walls.

 Interested in sharing what you know about Crystal Lake Township’s history?
-If you have historic photos or information, please contact the township offices!
+If you have historic photos or information, please contact me.

 Amy Ferris, Supervisor